JadedSieger/XMLReaderSample/README.md

+# Installation Steps: Profiles.xml reading

-# 1. Download and unzip into your Folder
+1. Download and unzip into your Folder
-# 2. Open Solution or Project with VS Studio
+2. Open Solution or Project with VS Studio
-# 3. Aeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+3. Aeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee